opendaylight/releng-builder/docs/jenkins.rst

 Replace all instances of <new-project> with the name of your project.
 This will create the jobs with the default job types we recommend for Java projects.
-If your project is participating in the simultanious-release and ultimately will be included in the final distribution.
-We recommend adding the following job types into the job list for the release you are participating.
+If your project is participating in the simultanious-release and ultimately will be included in the final distribution, it is required to add the following job types into the job list for the release you are participating.